dgaydukov/cert-aws/files/sa.md

 It delivers fast query and I/O performance for virtually any size dataset by using columnar storage technology while parallelizing and distributing queries across multiple nodes.
 Redshift only supports Single-AZ deployments.
 It uses MPP (Massively Parallel Processing) by automatically distribute data/query load across all nodes.
 Single-node can be used to quickly set up cluster and grow later.
 Multi-node requires leader (who gets client connection and queries) and a few compute nodes, that actually execute load.
 Cluster - consist of leader node (take the query) + 1 or more compute nodes (execute query in parallel).
+Compute node consists of node slices (depending on type of node there can be 2/16/32 slices within single node), they are kind of virtual compute node, and these slices actually do computational work. primary goal in selecting a table’s DISTSTYLE is to evenly distribute the data throughout the cluster for parallel processing.
 WLM (Workload Management) - queue to prioritize queries.
 Just like rds, RedShift supports snapshots (both automatic and manual).
 Internally each node using ebs to store data, but you can create s3 backups.
 For encryption it uses four-tier hierarchy of encryption keys.
 These keys are: